cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
-Note how the component's element/tag is added to the `JSX` namespace referencing the interface defining the component and it's attributes.
+Note how the component's element/tag is added to the `JSX` namespace referencing the interface defining the component and it's attributes and that the interface extends `JSX.HTMLAttributes` with an `HTMLElement` generic type parameter.
 This allows the use of the custom element's tag inside the Fresh JSX without any IDE errors.
 Otherwise, you need to add a `@ts-ignore` comment above the tag.
 This suppresses the LSP error and the custom element will still work in Fresh.

 If your custom element does not have any attributes, you can define it within the JSX namespace without the need for an interface:
 ```ts